Chubbard022/Chubbard022/README.md

 </pre>
 <pre>
 * I am a self taught Software Developer.
-I attended Oregon Statue Univerity & Lambda School's coding bootcamp and have since transitioned into a full time software developer.
+I attended Oregon State Univerity & Lambda School's coding bootcamp and have since transitioned into a full time software developer.
 * I am an avid learner.
 I enjoy reading up on new technologies, being hands on with new technologies, collaberating with others, and being a professional nerd
 </pre>

 **Languages & Tools**